Design Systems

 Check the [/docs/core/configuration] for more detail on this step.

 You'll be creating a tamagui.config.ts at the the root of your app.
-It will contain a full suite of tokens, themes, and fonts exported onto a single named config
+It will contain a full suite of tokens, themes, and fonts exported onto a single named config export.

 Step 3: Define and export components

 Now, create and export the components.
-You can re-export components from tamagui
+You can re-export components from tamagui or @tamagui/core as well.
+Let's create a ZCircle component

 import { GetProps, YStack, styled } from 'tamagui' // or '@tamagui/core' if extending just thatexport const Circle = styled(YStack, {alignItems: 'center',justifyContent: 'center',borderRadius: 100_000_000,overflow: 'hidden',variants: {size: {'...size': (size, { tokens }) => {return {width: tokens.size[size] ?? size,height: tokens.size[size] ?? size,}},},},})export type CircleProps = GetProps<typeof Circle>

-And then export from index.tsx
+And then export from index.tsx:

 export * from './Circle'